phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 }
 ```

-You can see how this more verbose syntax can get noisy very quickly with many arguments.
-It's a common practice to define a `curry` function which which transforms a 2-args func into its curried version. [^curry-func]
+This more verbose syntax can get noisy very quickly with many arguments.
+It's a common practice to define a `curry` function which transforms a 2 or more parameter function into its curried version. [^curry-func]

 [^curry-func]: As I've learned from @aligatr